 Recently, I was facing an issue with my WiFi network.
 I was able to connect my PC through a WiFi Router.
 But, was not able to open any site or use the internet.
-And, my WiFi connection was showing “No Internet Secured” error.
-Normally, a working WiFi network shows “Connected Secured” message.
+And, my WiFi connection was showing a “No Internet Secured” error.
+Normally, a working WiFi network shows a “Connected Secured” message.
 But, when this error occurs, windows shows a yellow triangle mark on the WiFi icon.
 Though you don’t have to worry, you can fix this issue.
 And, In this article, you will get to know some solutions to get back Internet access.
 If you’re facing a similar problem in Android, then you can read my article on “Android Connected to WiFi but No Internet“.

 Error Message Information.

-Secured – WiFi network is secured with Password.
+Secured – WiFi network is secured with a Password.

 Sometimes, “No Internet, secured” appears even if you have internet access.
-Means, if WiFi is working on other devices (Smartphones).
+This means if WiFi is working on other devices (Smartphones).
 Then, the problem could be with Windows.
 Most of the users are saying, the problem started after a Windows update.

 You have might be heard many times, that restarting a Computer does solve many problems.
 The same thing applies to Modem and Router.
 So, If you haven’t rebooted your modem after facing the “No Internet Secured” error message.
 Then, you should do it immediately.
 There are multiple ways to restart a WiFi router.